sbseltzer/kioku-srs/MODEL.md

     ...
     filenameZ
 /.base-user
-  -- Same structure as above, but all of these exist for all users.
+  -- Same structure as above, but acts as a sort of base class -- Content here is available to all users and cannot be modified by users.
+  -- Users can, however, override content here by creating duplicates in their directory.
   -- This would include stuff like default note types, default scripts, default tags, etc.
 ```

 ## API

-Install Plugin
+Install Plugin (for device)

-Get Users
+Get Users (for device)

 Install Addon (for user)